-collection of female condoms of the same design, colour, shape, size and formulation, manufactured at essentially the same time, using the same process, raw materials of the same specifications, common equipment and packed with the same lubricant and any other additive or dressing in the same type of individual container lot number number or combination of numerals, symbols or letters used by the manufacturer to identify a lot of individually packaged female condoms, and from which it is possible to trace that lot through all stages of manufacture up to packaging lot test test to assess the conformity of a lot non-visible hole hole in a female condom that is not visible under normal or corrected vision, but is detected by a suitable water leak test
+collection of female condoms of the same design, colour, shape, size, and formulation, manufactured at essentially the same time, using the same process, raw materials of the same specifications, common equipment, and packed with the same lubricant and any other additive or dressing in the same type of individual container lot number number or combination of numerals, symbols, or letters used by the manufacturer to identify a lot of individually packaged female condoms, and from which it is possible to trace that lot through all stages of manufacture up to packaging lot test test to assess the conformity of a lot non-visible hole hole in a female condom that is not visible under normal or corrected vision, but is detected by a suitable water leak test

-NOTE This International Standard does not specify the size of a lot, however it is possible for a purchaser to do so as part of the purchasing contract.
+Note 1 to entry: This International Standard does not specify the size of a lot; however, it is possible for a purchaser to do so as part of the purchasing contract.
 Attention is drawn to the difficulties that can be associated with the distribution and control of very large lots.
 The recommended maximum individual lot size for production is 500 000 female condoms.

-NOTE A lot test can be limited to include only those parameters that can change from lot to lot.
+Note 1 to entry: A lot test can be limited to include only those parameters that can change from lot to lot.

-NOTE 1 Leakage during testing can be detected, for instance, by rolling a female condom on absorbent paper.
+Note 1 to entry: Leakage during testing can be detected, for instance, by rolling a female condom on absorbent paper.

-NOTE 2 Suitable tests are specified in this International Standard.
+Note 2 to entry: Suitable tests are specified in this International Standard.